• Skip to primary navigation

 Pursuant to RCW 70.290.075, if the clients represented by the TPA offer private health plan or self-funded employer plan coverage that might include vaccine material being provided to patients under the age of 19, then both state-based and out-of-state TPAs are required to register with the Washington Vaccine Association so we can keep you informed of the latest policies, changes, and reductions to vaccine charges.
 You only need to register once as long as your information is current.
 Your record can be modified by going to the registration page and entering your EIN and password.

 It is the provider’s responsibility to complete the DBA process accurately to avoid denials.
-Once the forms reach the payer, it is the payer’s responsibility to send payment to the WVA.
+Once the DBA reaches the payer, it is the payer’s responsibility to send payment to the WVA.

-It is the provider’s responsibility to complete the DBA process accurately to avoid denials and to resubmit or respond to payer requests to the same extent as the administration claim.
+It is the provider’s responsibility to complete the DBA process accurately to avoid denials and to resubmit or respond to payer requests to the same extent as the administration claim is submitted.
 Once the forms reach the payer, it is the payer’s responsibility to send the assessment to the WVA.

 No. The patient should be considered uninsured and vaccine material billed accordingly, outside of the WVA, DBA process.